 It's a skill to work methodically with precision while still doing so fast.
 Setting a time limit for a painting like this should be done purposefully as a side to the real practice of creating art where one has all the time needed to work out and ruminate on all the nuances of a piece.
 One naturally gets faster at it in time anyway.

-Anyways all new dailies (that have survived) are posted on Daily Alla Prima Oils before anywhere else so do drop by if you are interested! :)
+Anyways all new dailies (that have survived) are posted on Studies before anywhere else so do drop by if you are interested! :)

 Hiya guys!
 I've recently started incorporating these lil' life still life paintings in to my daily warmup sessions!..